verbum-lang/language/1 - core/6 - flux control.md

     a++;
 }

 // Equivalente ao while.
-Apenas condição for (a < 10)
+Apenas condição. for (a < 10)
     print("a: {}\n", a);